lynnfaraday/aresmush.com/tutorials/install/digital-ocean.md

 This article will walk you step-by-step through the process of setting up your hosting account through [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).

-> <i class="fa fa-exclamation-triangle"></i> **Note:** These instructions were correct at the time of writing, but Digital Ocean can change their screens at any time.
-If you find that the instructions are wrong, please [let me know](/feedback.html)!
+{% include note.html content="These instructions were correct at the time of writing, but Digital Ocean can change their screens at any time.
+If you find that the instructions are wrong, please [let me know](/feedback.html)!" %}

 ## Sign Up and Log In